Welcome to Wheal Dream Class - Year 5!

 Building Learning Power

-Our whole-school learning power this term is 'Empathy and Listening'.
+Our whole-school learning power this term is 'Noticing'.
 We will be embedding power throughout each child's learning journey and will be looking for examples of it around the school.

 If you have any questions or queries, please always feel free to catch Mr Smith or Mrs Wilkinson at the end of the day or arrange an appointment via the school's office.